paboAYUSHI/90daysOfCODE/README.md

 Leaf Node:- The node of the tree, which doesn't have any child node, is called a leaf node.
 A leaf node is the bottom-most node of the tree.
 There can be any number of leaf nodes present in a general tree.
 Leaf nodes can also be called external nodes.
 Internal nodes: A node has atleast one child node known as an internal Ancestor node:- An ancestor of a node is any predecessor node on a path from the root to that node.
 The root node doesn't have any ancestors.
-Descendant: The immediate successor of the given node is known as a descendant of a node.
-In the above figure, 10 is the descendant of node 5.
+Descendant: The immediate successor of the given node is known as a descendant of a node. properties of trees:
+Recursive data structure: The tree is also known as a recursive data structure.
+A tree can be defined as recursively because the distinguished node in a tree data structure is known as a root node.
+The root node of the tree contains a link to all the roots of its subtrees.